laszloszurok/hugo-website/content/blog/dwm-rice.md

 applied.

 ## Restart dwm in place
-The first patch I'm going to apply is called [dwm-restartsig](https://dwm.suckless.org/patches/restartsig/).
+The first patch I'm going to apply is called {{< target-blank title="dwm-restartsig" url="https://dwm.suckless.org/patches/restartsig/" >}}.
 This makes it possible to restart dwm 'in place'.
 What I mean by this is you do not have to restart your X session by logging out, you can just refresh dwm, so for e.g. if you make some changes in your status bar, you can see the changes instantly after the refresh.
 Use the patch command to apply pathces like this:
 ```terminal